kennedn/kindlepass/README.md

 As it stands, the Audible/Amazon login flow has changed so much that these old devices can no longer log in and retrieve this license by themselves.

-**kindlepass** is designed to streamline the retrieval of licenses for these devices.
+**kindlepass** is designed to streamline the retrieval of licenses for these devicesfrom audible servers.

 ## Features
+- Windows / Mac OS / Linux Support
-- Auto-detection of plugged-in Kindles within Linux
+- Auto-detection of plugged-in Kindles on Linux
 - Full CLI wizard
-- Install directly to device
+- Install licenses directly to device
 - Generate activation bytes, allowing native playback and drm removal.

 ## How to run